 - Conduct research and analysis on prospect’s interests and

-- Develop and implement Root Capital’s cultivation strategy,
+- Develop and implement Root Capital’s strategy with key

-building and maintaining relationships with sources of new
+- Build and maintain relationships with sources of new leads,

 Organizational, Programmatic & Team Responsibilities